e-j-w/ChartOfNuclides/README.md

 ## Acknowledgements

-Uses a slightly modified version of the [SDL_FontCache](https://github.com/grimfang4/SDL_FontCache) library for fast text rendering.
+A slightly modified version of the [SDL_FontCache](https://github.com/grimfang4/SDL_FontCache) library by Jonathan Dearborn is used for for text rendering.